 The Sweat Equity shares shall be locked in for a period of three years from the date of allotment.
-SEBI (ICDR) Regulations, 2018 on public issue in terms of lock-in and computation of promoters' contribution shall apply if a company makes a public issue after it has issued after it has issued after it has issued sweat equity.
+SEBI (ICDR) Regulations, 2018 on public issue in terms of lock-in and computation of promoters' contribution shall apply if a company makes a public issue after it has issued sweat equity.

-The Sweat Equity issued by a listed company shall be eligible for listing only if such issues are in accordance with the SEBI Sweat Equity Regulations.
+The sweat equity issued by a listed company shall be eligible for listing only if such issues are in accordance with the SEBI Sweat Equity Regulations.